fzaninotto/Faker/readme.md

   // Geneviève Marchal
 ```

-You can check available Faker locales in the source code, [under the `Provider` directory](https://github.com/fzaninotto/Faker/tree/master/src/Faker/Provider).
-The localization of Faker is an ongoing process, for which we need your help.
-Don't hesitate to create localized providers to your own locale and submit a PR!
+You can check available Faker locales in the source code, [under the `Provider` directory](https://github.com/fzaninotto/Faker/tree/master/src/Faker/Provider). ~~The localization of Faker is an ongoing process, for which we need your help.
+Don't hesitate to create localized providers to your own locale and submit a PR!~~
+Faker 1.9 is now enhancement-freeze (see #1851).
+Plase join us in #1807 to discuss about Faker 2.0!!

 ## Populating Entities Using an ORM or an ODM